kimberlyz/Used-Car-Price-Prediction/README.md

 ## Overview

-In this assignment, we were given the problem statement below.
+In this assignment, the problem statement was given as below.

 Note: you can see the full code and more details in the Jupyter Notebook Prompt_II.ipynb.